DANCING PANDAS

 A water access point along the way to Kepirohi Waterfalls.
 Gigantic shells are strewn about everywhere.

-Micronesia certainly does have some very interesting places to visit.
+Micronesia attractions are certainly interesting!
 Nan Madol is a must due to it’s very strange and unknown origin.
 If you have extra time, do try to visit the Ant Atoll as it is a very special place.

 However, it is a country that is not easy to get to and doesn’t have a good infrastructure for tourism.
 Therefore, unless you are counting countries you may be more interested in visiting beaches like the ones in Antigua and Barbuda or perhaps Dominica for the incredible hiking and nature.

-Have you been to Micronesia and experienced the natural beauty here?
-And did you have any kind of interesting reaction visiting Nan Madol?
+Are you considering visiting Micronesia to experience all it’s natural beauty and all the Micronesia attractions?
+Perhaps you have already been here.
+Did you have any kind of interesting reaction visiting Nan Madol?
 We would love to hear about your experiences or perhaps help you plan some.
 Let us know in the comments below as we love to help fellow travelers and explorers.

 Please follow and like us: